 NextOre supplies sophisticated mineralogical ore grade measurement and bulk sorting equipment to hard rock metals mines across the globe.
-NextOre's core product line of MR Analysers was developed by researchers at CSIRO, Australia's federal research organisation, to provide the fastest and most accurate bulk grade measurement of any available technology.
+NextOre's core product line of MR Analysers was developed by researchers at CSIRO, Australia's federal research organization, to provide the fastest and most accurate bulk grade measurement of any available technology.

 Bulk ore sorting is typically done on-conveyor, where a pod represents several linear meters of primary crushed ore weighing between 50kg and 5 tonnes, depending on the operational throughput of the mine and sensing intervals.

-NextOre's analysers can also be used to measure average grade of individual trucks and to enable real-time dispatch control based on truck grades.
+NextOre's cutting-edge MR Analysers combined with bulk materials handling infrastructure now makes it a reality to implement ore sorting at the scale of large mining operations processing tens of millions of tonnes of ore per annum.
 With second-by-second accurate measurements of mineral grade, mining companies can identify and separate pods of waste from ore, in real-time, before it reaches a processing plant.
 Pods of waste can account for significant portions of process feed ore, and by removing them, processing plants can be built smaller while producing the same amount of metal product.

 Magnetic Resonance (MR) technology

 MR stands for Magnetic Resonance, a similar technology to that of Magnetic Resonance Imaging, or MRI machines, which have been used for decades in the healthcare industry.
-The MR Analyser is an application of a powerful and well-proven technology to a heavy basic industry.
+The MR Analyzer is an application of a powerful and well-proven technology to a heavy basic industry.

 MR Analysers directly measure the mineral content of 100% of material on the conveyor belt, regardless of its size, shape, moisture content or rock type.